rben01/covid19/README.md

 - :calendar: In all graphs below, the start date was the earliest date for which there was data available and for which any of the plotted locations had confirmed cases.

-- :hourglass_flowing_sand: Some graphs are annotated with benchmark lines showing the rate of new cases for a particular doubling time.
-Lines annotated "n days" show how coronavirus cases would increase within a region if the number of cases there doubled every n days.
-Comparing the slope of a region's growth line to the slopes of these benchmark lines gives an indication of that region's growth rate and hence doubling time.
+- :hourglass_flowing_sand: Some graphs are annotated with benchmark lines showing the rate of new cases (possibly per capita) for a particular doubling time (or "DT" for short).
+Lines annotated "n days" show how the number of coronavirus cases would increase within a region if it doubled every n days.
+Comparing the slope of a region's growth line to the slopes of these benchmark lines gives an indication of that region's doubling time.
+These graphs' legends also list the doubling times over different periods of time.
+  To find the daily percent increase for any doubling time T, simply compute 2^(1/T).
 Below is a list of doubling times and corresponding per-day percent increases.
     - 1 day: +100% daily
     - 2 days: +41% daily
     - 3 days: +26% daily
     - 4 days: +19% daily
     - 5 days: +15% daily
+    - 6 days: +12% daily
+    - 1 week: + 10% daily

 - :keycap_ten: In each graph, the "top 10" refers to top 10 by number of cases, even for the graphs of cases per capita.
-Graphs' legends are, however, sorted according to the relevant measurement (number of cases or cases per capita).
+Graphs' legends are, however, sorted according to the relevant measurement (number of cases, cases per capita, or doubling time thereof).
 For example, in a graph of countries and their cases per capita, the first country in the legend will have the most cases per capita of all countries included in that graph, but not necessarily the most cases per capita of any country in the world (the country with the most cases per capita in the world — San Marino at the time of writing — would have to be in the top 10 by number of cases to make it onto the graph, which it's obviously not given its population of 33k).

 - :arrows_counterclockwise: The data sources used may change due to changing quality and up-to-dateness, which may affect data for past dates (it shouldn't, but it might).